 4. Less development

 You’ll observe that offline classes are less developed when compared to online ones.
 We live in an era where technology dominates, so you can get the most of the technology in online classes.
 Students studying only in offline classes will have to learn to use technology, otherwise, they would be left behind.
 In offline classes, exposure to technology is less, limiting the overall learning experience.
+This can be overcome by adopting technology in classrooms.

 5. Comparatively expensive